Right to Choose

 Why this matters

-Waiting times vary enormously between hospitals.
-For the same specialty, one hospital might have a 12-week wait while another 20 miles away has a 38-week wait.
-By choosing the hospital with the shorter wait, you could receive treatment months sooner.
+Waits vary a lot between hospitals.
+For the same specialty, one hospital might have a 12-week wait.
+Another 20 miles away might have a 38-week wait.

 How to exercise your right